-Angsana operates 13 resorts in 9 countries (November 2014).
+Angsana: A contemporary destination playground designed to bring back the adventure into travel whatever one’s age, Angsana operates 14 resorts in 9 countries (as of January 2018).
 It also operates stand-alone Angsana Spas.
 With the backing of the Banyan Tree brand and its strong recognition in the leisure industry, Angsana has been well received around the world.

 In 2003, Banyan Tree made a line extension and opened Colours of Angsana, a sister chain of resorts under the Angsana brand.
 The hotels were launched in more remote areas of the world including UNESCO’s World Heritage sites, and located in off-the-beaten track destinations like Laos, Sri Lanka and China.
 The brand was later discontinued and wrapped under the Angsana brand.

 Cassia: In June 2014, Banyan Tree announced the launch of their new brand, Cassia, focusing on a new market for the company.
 Banyan Tree had identified a niche in the hospitality market which they wanted to explore through their expertise in management, design and innovation to create a new proposition in the serviced apartment industry.
 The new venture brings the Banyan Tree portfolio to three unique brands.